The Office of Financial Aid

 Looking for more information on financial assistance?
 Following the links on the left will guide you through every step of the financial aid process.
 You will also find documents, tools, and links to outside resources that will give you a better understanding of your financial aid.

-The IRS DRT (Data Retrieval Tool) is currently unavailable.
-As an alternative you may manually provide the requested financial information from copies of your tax returns.
+The IRS DRT (Data Retrieval Tool) is now available.
+As an alternative you may manually provide the requested financial information from the IRS.
 Feel free to contact the Office of Financial Aid for assistance at 810.762.3444.

 High school students applying as first-time freshmen now have access to more scholarship funds to help pay for their respected UM-Flint education.
 Instantly available to motivated students with strong academic records, our newly expanded Freshmen Merit Scholarship program offers awards ranging up to $7,000 a year, with limited full-ride awards available.